psychemedia/storytelling-notes/time.md

 This was an action of ejectment which was entered for trial before Watson , B., at the last Dorchester Assizes.
 The time appointed for the sitting of the Court was 10 o'clock A. M., and the learned Judge took his seat on the bench punctually at 10 by the clock in Court.
 The cause was then called on , and the plaintiff's counsel commenced his address to the jury, but as the defendant was not present and no one appeared for him, the learned Judge directed a verdict for the plaintiff.
 The defendant's counsel then entered the Court and claimed to have the cause tried, on the ground that it had been disposed of before 10 o'clock.

-At that time it wanted one minute and a half to 10 by the town clock .
+At that time it wanted one minute and a half to 10 by the town clock.
 The clock in Court was regulated by Greenwich time, which was some minutes before the true time at Dorchester.
 The learned Judge having refused the application, *Cole* had obtained a rule nisi for a new trial upon affidavits of the above facts, against which *Slade* and *Kingdon* showed cause . — The sitting of the court was properly regulated by Greenwich time.

 [ POLLOCK, C. B. - When it is stated that a court will sit at a particular hour, that is understood by all persons as the time at the place where the court sits.
 We are as much bound to take judicial notice that a particular place lies east or west of Greenwich , and consequently has a different time from it, as we are to know the days of the year. ] A judge may appoint the sittings of the court by Greenwich time.